AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 Prefer to talk?
 Book a free 30-min call

-AISO (AI Search Optimization) is a conversation intelligence platform that reveals what customers ask ChatGPT, Gemini, and Claude about brands — based on real, anonymized user conversations rather than synthetic prompts.
+AISO is a bootstrapped conversation intelligence platform launched in May 2025 that tracks real user AI conversations rather than synthetic prompts.

 The company behind the platform is getaiso.com, founded by Ben Tannenbaum with Alon Koren as CTO.
-Tannenbaum's prior work was in B2B SaaS for commercial real estate, where he built a give-to-get data-sharing model among coworking operators — a direct precursor to AISO's panel model, where users share their AI conversations in exchange for premium model access.
+Tannenbaum's prior work was in B2B SaaS for commercial real estate, where he built a give-to-get data-sharing model among coworking operators, a direct precursor to AISO's panel model, where users share their AI conversations in exchange for premium model access.
 Koren brings physics and AI expertise to the engineering side.

-AISO launched in May 2025 and operates as a bootstrapped product targeting medium-to-large B2C brands and marketing teams.
-The company has not disclosed funding to date, which contrasts sharply with the venture-backed platforms like Profound ($58M) or Peec ($29M) that dominate this category.
-That funding gap defines the product's scope: AISO is not trying to build an enterprise analytics suite.
-It is solving one specific problem — giving brands visibility into real customer intent inside AI platforms.
+AISO operates as a bootstrapped product targeting medium-to-large B2C brands and marketing teams.
+The company has not disclosed funding, which contrasts sharply with the venture-backed platforms like Profound ($58M) or Peec ($29M) that dominate this category.
+That funding gap defines the product's scope: this AISO review confirms the tool is not trying to build an enterprise analytics suite.
+It is solving one specific problem, giving brands visibility into real customer intent inside AI platforms.

 The differentiation is the data source.
 Traditional AEO monitoring platforms (Peec, Otterly, Gauge) run your keywords through AI engines and measure outputs.
 AISO inverts this: it starts with what people are actually asking, then maps where brands appear or don't.
 The company claims 500+ brands use the platform and reports a 4.9/5 rating from marketing strategists and SEO practitioners.